fohtla/Fallout3Terminal/README.md

 cool-retro-term
 sox

-To run this script, open your terminal and enter the following:
+To run this script, make "terminalscript" an executable, open your terminal and enter the following:

 cool-retro-term --fullscreen --noclose -e bash $HOME/Fallout3Terminal/terminalscript